seqcode/multimds/README.md

 #### Parameters (optional)

-#### Full MDS
+#### Partitioned MDS

-By default, partitioned MDS is used.
-To use full MDS:
+By default, full MDS is used.
+To use partitioned MDS:

-``python multimds.py --full GM12878_combined_21_100kb.bed K562_21_100kb.bed``
+``python multimds.py --partitioned GM12878_combined_21_100kb.bed K562_21_100kb.bed``

 ##### Number of partitions

 Partitioning is used in the structural inference step for greater efficiency and accuracy.
 By default 4 partitions are used.
 This can be controlled with the -N parameter:

-``python multimds.py -N 2 GM12878_combined_21_100kb.bed K562_21_100kb.bed``
+``python multimds.py --partitioned -N 2 GM12878_combined_21_100kb.bed K562_21_100kb.bed``

 #### Resolution ratio

-Multimds first infers a global intrachromosomal structure at low resolution, which it uses as a scaffold for high-resolution inference.
+Partitioned MDS first infers a global intrachromosomal structure at low resolution, which it uses as a scaffold for high-resolution inference.
 By default a resolution ratio of 10 is used.
 So if your input file is 100-kb resolution, a 1-Mb structure will be used for approximation.
 The resolution ratio can be changed with the l option.

-``python multimds.py -l 20 GM12878_combined_21_10kb.bed K562_21_10kb.bed``
+``python multimds.py --partitioned -l 20 GM12878_combined_21_10kb.bed K562_21_10kb.bed``

 The value you choose depends on your tradeoff between speed and accuracy (but must be an integer).
 Lower resolutions (i.e. higher ratios) are faster but less accurate.